swethadevi/Angular-MuzixApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 ## Muzix-App : Complete Frontend and Backend
-This is a Muzix application which is implemented completely with both **Angular** in frontend and **Java Spring Boot REST Api with Mongo DB for database**
+This is a Muzix application which is completely implemented with both **Angular** in frontend and **Java Spring Boot REST Api with Mongo DB for database** in the backend

 ## Versions: